San Francisco Bay Salt Ponds

 Salt production goes back to when the Ohlone were the only people in the area.
 After the large influx of people to the area in the 1850s, industrial production began.
-At first, production was predominantly small family operations, but over time these were replaced by companies like the Oliver Salt Company in Mount Eden and Leslie Salt in Newark.
+At first, production was predominantly small family operations, but over time, these were replaced by companies such as the Oliver Salt Company in Mount Eden and Leslie Salt in Newark.
 Eventually, Cargill bought out the companies to become the dominant producer in the area.
-Since 2003, there has been a move to close the ponds and return the area to its natural state.
-This process may take as long as thirty years.
+Since 2003, a move has arisen to close the ponds and return the area to its natural state.
+This process may take as long as 30 years.

 Geography and fauna

 On the West Coast, the San Francisco Bay is one of two areas with the natural conditions from the sun and wind needed to allow for salt extraction from sea salt to be a commercially viable operation.

 The ponds are noted for their vivid colors, ranging from magenta to blue-green, that are especially visible from the air.
 The colors come from the brine shrimp and microorganisms that thrive in the different salinity levels in the ponds.
-In particular, synechococcus, halobacteria, and dunaliella affect the color of salt ponds.
+In particular, Synechococcus species, halobacteria, and Dunaliella species affect the color of salt ponds.

+Despite primarily being a man-made environment, the San Francisco Bay Salt Ponds have become a core ecosystem for fish, waterbirds, and other organisms.
+The San Francisco Bay Salt Ponds supports over 1 million waterbirds through the year, hosting over 75 species, and peaking at 200,000 birds in a single salt pond during the winter and spring migration season.
+Some of the most common waterbird species in the salt ponds include the Canvasback (Aythya valisineria), Ruddy Duck (Oxyura jamaicensis), and the Snowy plover (Charadrius nivosus).
+The ponds are part of the Pacific Flyway migratory route and primarily serve as a wintering and stop-over site for migratory birds such as ducks, gulls, and grebes.
+Some of the most common behaviors exhibited by these birds in the ponds is foraging and roosting.

+Upstream water sources such as the Guadalupe River, Almaden Reservoir, and Guadalupe Reservoir introduce naturally present mercury from sediments into the salt ponds.
+Organisms that birds prey on in the salt pond, such as brine flies and fish have been detected to have high levels of mercury.
+These cause birds in the salt pond to experience high levels of mercury exposure: Forster's terns (Sterna forsteri) that breed in the salt ponds have the highest average blood mercury content of birds that have been observed in the western United States.
+Mercury exposure leads to health risks for the organisms in the salt pond: 79% of Forster's terns eggs in the salt pond are at risk of birth defects.